culturesofknowledge/emplaces/design/display.md

 A list of dynamic links to resources which can be queried programmatically for more information about a place in the gazetteer.
 The data would be polled and updated at an appropriate interval.
 For example, X number of letters were sent from this place, and Y number of letters were received at this place.

 If dynamic links can’t be implemented in v.1, then periodically refreshed, static data from a small set of important sources is acceptable as well.

+Alternatively, we could include these under Related Resources.
+But if we do that, we'd need to classify the website, and this could be difficult to impossible to achieve in practice.
+There are too many kinds of places which could be listed here for straightforward classification.

 ## Bibliography